|Professor of Competition Law||

 |Blackdale Annex 0.17|

-Andreas Stephan is a Senior Lecturer in Competition Law.
+Andreas Stephan is a Professor of Competition Law.
 He has a background in both Law and Economics and has widely published articles on all aspects of cartel enforcement.
 His research on public attitudes to price fixing in the UK and the design of the criminal cartel offence have been cited in the UK government’s 2011 review of its competition policy regime and in an 2009 Australian Senate Standing Committee Report on the criminalisation of cartel behaviour.

 His other research includes an empirical study of the EU leniency programme, and work on compliance and direct settlement.
 He has also sat on an academic panel advising the UK Department of Business, Innovation and Skills on economic policy.